 A Budget with Significant Missing Pieces

-Like last year, the Administration is again failing to release a full budget since its submission lacks the Overseas Contingency Operations (OCO) component.
+Like last year, the Administration is again failing to release a full budget since its submission lacks the OCO component.
 At $79B, the FY15 OCO placeholder is equal to last year’s placeholder, a pretty high number as the war in Afghanistan is winding down and thousands of MRAPs are scrapped rather than shipped out of the CENTCOM AOR.

 Further out, the Administration continues to propose a $450B cap on OCO spending over 2013-2021.
 On one hand that is very high in the absence of war in the years to come, but on the other hand the adversary has a vote.
 This is less weird than it seems when you take into account the absence of BCA caps on OCO spending, making them a tempting escape hatch to make these caps, or the baseline budget really, somewhat meaningless.